Eggnog Martini

 Changing this recipe

-There are a few changes you could easily make to this recipe and still keep it delicious!
+You could easily make a few changes to this recipe and still keep it delicious!

-Instead of vanilla vodka, you could use caramel vodka, cinnamon vodka, or even just plain vodka.
+Instead of vanilla vodka, you could use caramel vodka, cinnamon vodka, or plain vodka.

-Amaretto is a sweeter almond-flavored liqueur that can be commonly found at most liquor stores.
+Amaretto is a sweeter almond-flavored liqueur commonly found at most liquor stores.

 Some popular brands are Disaronno and Luxardo.

-It’s great in this eggnog martini but also fantastic served on the rocks or in a warm after-dinner coffee cocktail.
+It’s excellent in this eggnog martini but also fantastic served on the rocks or in a warm after-dinner coffee cocktail.

 eggnog martini in glass martini glasses